Penn State Wireless

 psu-personal

-The roomgear network in the residence halls will be replaced by psu-personal on June 30.
+The roomgear network in the residence halls was replaced by psu-personal on June 30.
 If your device is registered on the roomgear network, it will work on psu-personal, a supplemental network for devices that do not support eduroam.

 For Faculty and Staff